aevtikheev/django-celery/README.md

+### Nothing to see here
-Purely educational project made to learn how to work with Celery
+Purely educational project made to learn how to work with Celery.

 ### Setup
 Store env vars in env/.dev-sample